1 Introducing Zig

 1.2.3 The main.zig file

 Now that we have learned a lot about Zig’s syntax from the root.zig file, let’s take a look at the main.zig file.
 A lot of the elements we saw in root.zig are also present in main.zig.
-But we have some other elements that we did not have seen yet, so let’s dive in.
+But there are some other elements that we haven’t seen yet, so let’s dive in.

 First, look at the return type of the main() function in this file.
 We can see a small change.
-Now, the return type of the function (void) is accompanied by an exclamation mark (!).
-What this exclamation mark is telling us, is that this main() function might also return an error.
+The return type of the function (void) is accompanied by an exclamation mark (!).
+This exclamation mark tells us that this main() function might return an error.

-So, in this example, the main() function can either return void, or, return an error.
+In this example, the main() function can either return void or return an error.
 This is an interesting feature of Zig.
-If you write a function, and, something inside of the body of this function might return an error, then, you are forced to:
+If you write a function and something inside of the body of this function might return an error then you are forced to:

-• either add the exclamation mark to the return type of the function, to make it clear that this function might return an error.
+• either add the exclamation mark to the return type of the function and make it clear that this function might return an error

-So, in essence, the try keyword executes the expression stdout.print().
-If this expression returns a valid value, then, the try keyword do nothing essentially.
-It simply passes this value forward.
-But, if the expression do return an error, then, the try keyword will unwrap and return this error from the function, and also print it’s stack trace to stderr.
+In essence, the try keyword executes the expression stdout.print().
+If this expression returns a valid value, then, the try keyword does nothing.
+It only passes the value forward.
+But if the expression does return an error, then, the try keyword just unwrap the error value, and return this error from the function and also prints the current stack trace to stderr.

-This might sound weird to you, if you come from a high-level language.
-Because in high-level languages, such as Python, if an error occurs somewhere, this error is automatically returned and the execution of your program will automatically stops, even if you don’t want to stop the execution.
+This might sound weird to you if you come from a high-level language.
+Because in high-level languages, such as Python, if an error occurs somewhere, this error is automatically returned and the execution of your program will automatically stop even if you don’t want to stop the execution.
 You are obligated to face the error.

 const std = @import("std");